PRRIN/iceberg-nsdi26-artifact/iceberg/test/hickory-dns/README.md

 where `hickory-dns/` contains the source code of hickory-dns, and `hickory-dns-files/` contains all result files of the workflow.

+> **Note**: Please make sure the correct version of rust when compiling hickory-dns and Iceberg.

 # 1. Compile hickory-dns to LLVM IR

 ```